 Can You Sleep After Botox?

 One should try as much as possible not to lie down for at least 4 to 6 hours after the procedure.
-The maintenance time is ideal so that the Botox has time to diffuse in the muscle and the injected area.
+The maintenance time is ideal so that the Botox has time to diffuse into the muscle and the injected area.

 In some cases, when a person lies down, chances are the Botox may migrate to other regions.
 It will cause uneven results, such as asymmetry or temporary muscle weakness in the unintended areas.